-In graduate instruction, our first inclination was that the text could be used as an introductory text for courses teaching new graduate teaching assistants how to approach first-year composition (FYC), since that is what most TAs in English departments teach (MLA and ADE, 2008).
+In graduate instruction, our first inclination was that the text could be used as an introductory text for courses teaching new graduate teaching assistants how to approach first-year composition (FYC), since that is what most TAs in English departments teach (MLA & ADE, 2008).
 Regardless of whether the department in question has chosen a theory-heavy, practice-heavy, or more balanced approach to teaching TAs how to teach writing, Bad Ideas about Writing is a good springboard text.
 Much of its utility for this purpose comes from the very nature of its structure: its plain-spoken, brief, relatively jargon-free introductions to many of the theories and concepts compositionists hold dear (or argue about) is perfect for new teachers of writing.
-Because these students may be coming to the writing classroom with little background in writing pedagogy or theory, a theory-driven text like Cross-Talk in Comp Theory or even Naming What We Know: Threshold Concepts in Writing Studies could overwhelm new writing instructors unfamiliar with composition theory and perhaps leave them with few practical pedagogical tools or techniques.
+Because these students may be coming to the writing classroom with little background in writing pedagogy or theory, a theory-driven text like Cross-Talk in Comp Theory (Villanueva & Arola, 2011) or even Naming What We Know: Threshold Concepts in Writing Studies (Adler-Kassner & Wardle, 2015) could overwhelm new writing instructors unfamiliar with composition theory and perhaps leave them with few practical pedagogical tools or techniques.
 Bad Ideas was meant to be accessible—and it is—which makes it a good choice for introducing composition pedagogy to a group of new TAs from mixed backgrounds with writing instruction.
 With a bit of background from Bad Ideas—perhaps especially chapter 1, chapter 4, chapter 6, and chapter 8—more theory-heavy texts or pieces could be introduced in a way that doesn't leave students outside of composition studies floundering.

-In addition, studies show that new teachers fall back on methods by which they have been taught (Smagorinsky, Wilson, and Moore, 2011), even when they know those methods are not particularly effective.
+In addition, studies show that new teachers fall back on methods by which they have been taught (Smagorinsky, Wilson, & Moore, 2011), even when they know those methods are not particularly effective.
 For preservice teachers or TAs who have had strong, innovative writing instructors, this tendency is unlikely to be problematic, but for those who have had more current–traditional writing instructors, it is important that students have enough understanding of effective writing pedagogies so that as they gain their footing in the classroom, they can start making the shift to stronger instruction sooner rather than later.
 Bad Ideas presents a broad base of theories and practices in composition instruction that will serve new writing teachers well in this capacity.

-Beyond courses designed for new TAs to teach writing, there is also great potential for this text as a framework for a first-year composition (FYC) course for undergrads or an introductory composition theory course for graduate students.
+Beyond courses designed for new TAs to teach writing, there is also great potential for this text as a framework for a FYC course for undergrads or an introductory composition theory course for graduate students.
 For both FYC students and newly minted graduate students in the field, the introduction to a slew of the heavier scholarly texts can be disorienting and even discouraging.
 While a certain level of disorientation is likely inevitable for both novice writers and fledgling scholars learning the jargon and threshold concepts of their discipline, a text like Bad Ideas could be grounding in terms of introducing concepts of composition theory.